prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 ## 1989 Reinforcement Learning

 Christopher Watkins develops Q-learning, which greatly improves the practicality and feasibility of reinforcement learning.

+## 1989 Universal Approximation Theorem

+Proven by George Cybenko in 1989 for sigmoid activation functions.

+Universal approximation theorem (UAT) says that neural networks can approximate any function.

 ## 1995 Random Forest Algorithm